-You don't have to travel to Tijuana to get a taste of Old Mexico; there's a clean, nicely packaged slice of Mexican California right in Downtown LA at El Pueblo de Los Angeles Historical Monument also known as Olvera Street.
+You don't have to travel to Tijuana to get a taste of Old Mexico; there's a clean, nicely packaged slice of Mexican California right in downtown L.A. at El Pueblo de Los Angeles Historical Monument also known as Olvera Street.
 Technically, El Pueblo encompasses the whole block of historic buildings, and Olvera Street is the named alley that was turned into a pedestrian Mexican Marketplace that runs down the middle of the block, but the terms are often used interchangeably.
 The entire area is usually referred to as Olvera Street.

 The famed Mexican Marketplace with its colorful old-world feel was created in 1933 as a way to preserve the surrounding historic buildings, including the oldest structure in Los Angeles, the Avila Adobe ranch house, now squeezed between a couple later brick buildings halfway down Olvera Street.

-Where is Olvera Street?
+Where Is Olvera Street?

-Directly across from Union Station at the southeast corner is the Old Plaza which is a good point to start your exploration.
+Directly across from Union Station at the southeast corner is the Old Plaza, which is a good point to start your exploration.

 La Placita Olvera

 The Pobladores Plaque in the Plaza is dedicated to those first settlers of the City of Angels.
-According to the plaque, the original 44 settlers were Negro, Mulatto (Negro and Spanish), Indian, Mestizo (Indian and Spanish), and a couple Spaniards.
+According to the plaque, the original 44 settlers were Negro, Mulatto (Negro and Spanish), Indian, Mestizo (Indian and Spanish), and a couple of Spaniards.

-The Plaza or Placita is often used for festivals at Olvera Street including Dia de Los Muertos Novenarios, Cinco de Mayo, the Christmas Posadas, the Easter Blessing of the Animals, the Chinese Lantern Festival and many more.Continue to 3 of 19 below.
+The Plaza (Placita) is often used for festivals at Olvera Street including Dia de Los Muertos Novenarios, Cinco de Mayo, the Christmas Posadas, the Easter Blessing of the Animals, the Chinese Lantern Festival, and many more.

 Plaza Methodist Church

-Next to the church is the Biscailuz Building which was originally the United Methodist Church Conference Headquarters and the Plaza Community Center.
-It was more recently the Instituto Cultural Mexicano, the Mexican Cultural Institute, and before that was the Mexican Consulate in LA for 30 years.Continue to 4 of 19 below.
+Next to the church is the Biscailuz Building, which was originally the United Methodist Church Conference Headquarters and the Plaza Community Center.
+It was more recently the Instituto Cultural Mexicano (Mexican Cultural Institute), and before that was the Mexican Consulate in L.A. for 30 years.

 Blessing of the Animals Mural

 In 1979, artist Leo Politi painted the mural "Blessing of the Animals" under the archways of the Biscailuz Building at El Pueblo de Los Angeles Historic Monument.
-It represents the event that happens at Olvera Street every Easter.Continue to 5 of 19 below.
+It represents the event that happens at Olvera Street every Easter.

 Next to the Methodist church is the entrance to the Mexican Marketplace in the pedestrian zone that is Olvera Street proper.
 You really will find the same touristy souvenirs on Olvera Street that you would find in any marketplace in Mexico.
 The prices are just a little higher and you don't have to deal with vendors badgering you to buy their wares.